Short Property Description

 *If you are keen to learn, contribute and share the excitment we feel about our beautiful countryside then please contact me for more details.

 But we are both good cooks and provide three good-quality meals a day.
 Breakfast and lunch you may be asked to prepare for yourself, with ingredients provided.
-Dinner you will eat with us and will be a part of an Aussie family.
+Dinner you will eat with us and will be a part of a warm and supportive Aussie family.

-Food is organic where possible and a mixed diet.
+Food is organic, usually home-grown with veggies picked straight from the garden where possible, and a mixed diet.
 In summer we often cook two, sometimes more, vegetarian meals a week, depending on what vegetables we have growing at the time.
 The rest being meat-based meals (from our own, home-grown animals) we love herbs and spices, but not hot foods due to Graham’s health condition.
 However, we can not cater for special diets or likes and dislikes.
 If there is anything you would like to specifically ask about please discuss this with us when you apply, not once you arrive.

-We are currently working winter hours, so work six days a week and we start at about 7am, we stop for lunch, then work until around 4.30pm when we feed the animals..
+We are currently working summer hours, so work six days a week and we start at about 6-6.30 am, we stop for lunch at 12.30, earlier if it is really hot, then start again around 3pm to water veggies etc and feed the animals.

 We are a hardworking, but relaxed and happy couple and love to spend time with our good workers.

-We do ask that you keep your room tidy and keep shared areas tidy too.
+We do ask that you keep your room and shared areas tidy.
 Once a week we all clean the house.
-This is limited to your bedroom, bathroom and shared areas.
+This is usually limited to your bedroom, bathroom and shared areas.
 While you are not needed to help with meal preparation, you are responsible for setting the table for meals, washing up, drying up putting away and tidying the kitchen to make it ready for the next day.

 On your days off you may need, in the event of you being the only worker, to help with the animals, other than that you are free to relax.